-• Air Quality - The TIP shall document conformity with the State Implementation Plan.
+• Air Quality - The TIP is to document conformity with the State Implementation Plan.
 The Lincoln Metropolitan Planning Area is in conformance for air quality and the state does not require a State Implementation Plan for meeting Clean Air Act requirements.